spencerelford/ConsciousCommuter/README.md

-Conscious Commuter: A Web App by the Marauders mAPP team ECCE App Challenge 2017
+Conscious Commuter: A Web App by the Marauders Map team ECCE App Challenge 2017
 ===================
 -------------------------------